-By contrast, for SSP4 “A road divided”, which, as SSP1 “Taking the green road”, has a low challenge to mitigation but less focus on sustainability, it was assumed that bioenergy production from energy crops would increase to up to 9% in 2100.
-SSP3 with its high challenge to mitigation was assumed to keep the share of bioenergy crops as in the reference scenario, but increase the efficiency in bioenergy conversion slightly.
+By contrast, for SSP4 “A road divided”, which, as SSP1 “Taking the green road”, has a low challenge to mitigation but less focus on sustainability, it was assumed that bioenergy production from energy crops would increase, reaching up to 9% in 2100.
+SSP3 with its high challenge to mitigation was assumed to keep the share of bioenergy crops as in the reference case, but increase the efficiency in bioenergy conversion slightly.

 3 Results